If you’re on Twitter, don’t forget to use the hashtag #IMWAYR when sharing your link!

 This week, I posted:

--Celebrate This Week- This week, I’m celebrating more #Instagrateful days and focusing on a couple of stand-out moments!
-Read my review for:
+-Celebrate This Week- This week, I’m celebrating more festivities and Green Bean Books!

-Expect reviews for these books during Wednesday’s Nonfiction Picture Book Challenge post:
+Expect a review for this book during Wednesday’s Nonfiction Picture Book Challenge post:

 *= It was OK